Hand Tool Woodworking Classes

 Weekend Beginning Hand Tool Series:

-Hand Tool Heaven and the Weekend Hand Tool classes are developed and designed by Jim Tolpin and Matthew Straughn-Morse.
-The instructors are Steve Eastwood, Matthew Straughn-Morse and Raphael Berrios.
 Each course may be taken separately; however, we recommend the weekend courses as a series.
 Five to eight days of basic hand tool instruction is recommended before attempting the more advanced courses.
-Call or email for more information.
+Call 1-360-344-4455 or email for more information.

 Jim Tolpin's Weekend Hand Tool Series

 Our weekend Hand Tool Woodworking Series was created by Jim Tolpin.
 Jim's easing into retirement, but not to worry!
-Steve Eastwood and Raphael Berrios are carrying on with Jim's curriculum.
+Our instructors are carrying on with Jim's curriculum.

 Hand Tool Heaven: